 He pointed to USDA conservation programs as the “cornerstone of environmental improvements across U.S. agriculture” and mentioned historic investments under the Inflation Reduction Act.
-That includes nearly $20 billion in climate-smart ag funding through existing USDA conservation programs and a $3 billion investment in the Partnerships for Climate-Smart Commodities program.
+That includes nearly $20 billion in climate-smart funds in existing USDA conservation programs and a $3 billion investment in the Partnerships for Climate-Smart Commodities program.

-While it’s unclear whether — or how much — the new Trump administration and GOP-controlled Congress will try to roll back the administration's climate-related initiatives and funding, Snyder said he expects the next administration will withdraw from the Paris Climate Accord for a second time.
+While it’s unclear whether — or how much — the new Trump administration and GOP-controlled Congress will try to roll back Biden administration climate-related initiatives and funding, He said he expects the new administration will withdraw from the Paris Climate Accord a second time.

 But he also said there is “an opportunity for bipartisan action on climate and clean energy strategies over the next four years.”
-He reminded the 1,000 SAS participants that USDA, under the first Trump administration, published its ag innovation agenda, which called for increasing us ag production by 40% while cutting the environmental footprint of the sector in half by 2050.
-This included a specific goal around agriculture’s carbon footprint, alongside other environmental indicators.
+He reminded the 1,000 SAS participants that USDA, in the first Trump administration, published its innovation agenda, which called for increasing U.S. ag production by 40% while cutting the environmental footprint of the sector in half by 2050.
+This included a specific goal around agriculture’s carbon footprint and other environmental indicators.

 In addition, Snyder said there are strong signs of bipartisan leadership emerging at the state level in both red and blue states.
 For example, Nebraska was recently awarded more than $300 million in EPA funding to scale up climate-smart ag practices and technologies across what is a traditionally conservative red state.